Richard Nanes

-Richard Aberman Nanes (December 11, 1927 – October 8, 2009) was an American businessman, and amateur composer and pianist.
+Richard Aberman Nanes (December 11, 1927 – October 8, 2009) was an American businessman, and composer and pianist.

 Life

-Richard Aberman Nanes was born on December 11, 1927 in Philadelphia.
+Richard Aberman Nanes was born on December 11, 1927, in Philadelphia.
 Several sources give Nanes' year of birth as 1941.
 A New York Times article makes him 44 in 1983, which implies a 1938 or 1939 birth.
 However, his induction into the Hall of Fame at Nutley Library states that he graduated from Nutley High School in 1946, which puts his birth year at 1927 or 1928.

 Nanes died of cancer on October 8, 2009.

 Business

-Nanes was executive president and co-owner of Nanes Finishing and Assembly Corporation, a Newark, New Jersey company founded by his father in 1956.
+Nanes was executive president and co-owner of Nanes Finishing and Assembly Corporation, a Newark, New Jersey, company founded by his father in 1956.
 The company at some point moved into the computer frame industry.

 Music

 In the 1970s he became active as a composer.
 He was sometime composer in residence at Cathedral Basilica of the Sacred Heart.